Real People Stories – Kate

 They urgently administered PCR swabs for COVID to everyone and sent them home.

 With my complaints, I stayed home even after the negative smear.
-However, the cough, persistent sinusitis, and fever were to the CBC doctor prescribing antibiotics.
+However, the cough, persistent sinusitis, and fever were to the doctor prescribing antibiotics.
 Initially, they prescribed azithromycin for three days.
 Since there was no improvement, they extended the prescription for another three days.

 After which the temperature continued to persist and I decided to look at the blood clinic.